tjoskar/service-worker-exercises/README.md

         throw err;
     });
 } else {
-  console.log(‘Your browser do not support Service Worker :/’) }
+  console.log('Your browser do not support Service Worker :/') }
 ```